Features

 Radial Layout

 The radial layout style arranges nodes in concentric circles.
 Each child node is placed on a larger circle than its parent node.
-This layout style is well suited for diagrams with many parent-child relationships if the graph grows, the circles grow larger as well.
+This layout style is well suited for diagrams with many parent-child relationships.
+If the graph grows, the circles grow larger as well.
 It can be applied to visualize social networks, data clustering and in bioinformatics.

 View demo